 After taking wefies with your favourite characters, head to the toy section, where world-renowned designers like Joey Spiotto will readily beef up your autograph collection.

 For those who prefer their beverages fizzy, cold and alcoholic, Beerfest Asia is the place for you.
 Hundreds of breweries, from household names to cult favourites, descend upon the F1 Pit Building every August to pour out new, rare and exclusive brews.
 It’s far from a stuffy tasting event.

 Live bands rock out on stage, while revellers climb atop tables, pint glass in hand, to dance the night away.
 Of course, you’re welcome to join them or indulge in your own style of merrymaking.

 The Singapore Cocktail Festival, which happens in the second quarter of every year, is one of the most happening weeks in the city.

 Held across a ‘festival grounds’ and numerous bars around the city, this high-spirited event invites imbibers to let their hair down, rub shoulders with celebrity bartenders and, of course, get tipsy on quality tipple.
 For those who want to learn how to shake up great cocktails at home, the festival’s many workshops should do the trick, too.

 The Singapore International Festival of Arts (SIFA) won’t make you laugh, but it will set you thinking.
-The festival is known for its experimental and provocative plays, dances, visual arts exhibitions and other performance arts shows that deliver powerful messages based on themes such as “Enchantment”.
-Dozens of shows run from late June to early September, so there’s plenty of time to soak in its thought-provoking artistry and entertainment.
+The festival is known for its experimental and provocative plays, dances, visual arts exhibitions and other performance arts shows that deliver powerful themes that change on a yearly basis.
+Dozens of shows run from late June to early September, so there’s plenty of time to soak in its thought-provoking artistry and entertainment

 The great outdoors